Oglethorpe Avenue

 The street also forms the northern boundary of Colonial Park Cemetery from Abercorn Street to Habersham Street.

 A memorial in the median of Oglethorpe Avenue at Bull Street lists the twenty people known to be interred in a Jewish cemetery, today known as Bull Street Cemetery, which formerly stood there.
 It includes Abraham Minis, one of Savannah's early immigrants from Europe.

+The street was once nicknamed "Under the Trees" due to its avenue of Pride of India trees.

 Notable buildings and structures

 Below is a selection of notable buildings and structures on Oglethorpe Avenue, all in Savannah's Historic District.
 From west to east: